NERC-CEH/python-template/README.md

 This will populate `./docs/sources/...` with `*.rst` files for each Python module, which may be included into the documentation.

-Documentation can then be built locally by running `make html`.
+Documentation can then be built locally by running `make html`, or found on the [GitHub Deployment](https://nerc-ceh.github.io/python-template).

+## Automatic Versioning

+This codebase is set up using [autosemver](https://autosemver.readthedocs.io/en/latest/usage.html#) a tool that uses git commit history to calculate the package version.
+Each time you make a commit, it increments the patch version by 1.
+You can increment by:

+* Normal commit.
+Use for bugfixes and small updates
+    * Increments patch version: `x.x.5 -> x.x.6`
+* Commit starts with `* NEW:`.
+Use for new features
+    * Increments minor version `x.1.x -> x.2.x`
+* Commit starts with `* INCOMPATIBLE:`.
+Use for API breaking changes
+    * Increments major version `2.x.x -> 3.x.x`